 1. Importance of Compassion in life - Creating a positive environment where students are told compassion is needed in every decision we take.

 2. Leading by Example - Compassion cannot be learned in isolation.
 It has to be modelled by the adults around the children be it the teachers, parents and seniors.

 3. Developing Emotional Competencies - If teachers are emotionally competent, they are able to model and build emotional competency in students.
 This approach, helps students put more thought on the feeling of others and handling it well.

 4. Practices for Classroom Culture - Teachers and students can suggest ideas to build their classroom culture like Mood Meter, Morning Interactions or Emotional Intelligence Chart are some ways to express their feelings and understand them better.

 5. Celebrate actions taken by students and their success stories - Create ways to highlight and acknowledge every action taken by students in academic or personal lives.

-As a school, Oakridge has built plans to include compassion in our curriculum thus ensuring a better learning environment.
+As a school, Oakridge, one of the best IB Schools in Hyderabad has built plans to include compassion in our curriculum thus ensuring a better learning environment.
 We believe in laying the foundation so that every student of our school enriches the society with their compassionate ideas and actions in the coming years.
 After all, we are building the future leaders in classrooms today.